Benjamin Sanford

 Becky served as a law clerk to Justice Clarence Thomas of the Supreme Court of the United States, Judge José A. Cabranes of the United States Court of Appeals for the Second Circuit, and Judge Richard J. Sullivan, then of the United States District Court for the Southern District of New York.
 She earned her J.D. from Yale Law School, where she was a Book Reviews & Features Editor of the Yale Law Journal, and her B.A. from the University of Texas at Austin, where she graduated with High Honors and was awarded the Harry S. Truman Scholarship.

-Becky lives in the great state of Texas with her husband and two young daughters.
+Becky and her husband have three young daughters.
 These days she reads a lot of Eric Carle and is learning how to bake baguettes.

 Laura Wolk Slavis